-- There are 3 main ligaments on the outside of the ankle and are usually damaged from front to back.
-Which ligaments are damaged and to what degree helps to determine the severity of the sprain
+A sprained ankle is a very common injury that usually happens to the ligaments on the outside of the ankle.
+A sprained ankle usually results when you “roll” the ankle.
+Injury to the outside of the ankle is most common.
+There are 3 main ligaments on the outside of the ankle.
+The ligaments are damaged from front to back.
+Which of the ligaments are damaged and to what degree will determine the severity and grade of the sprain.

 What are the signs and symptoms?